What Is Dropshipping & How Does It Work?

 You’ve probably heard of Shopify as the leader of the pack for dropshipping businesses, but other similar platforms options include BigCommerce, 3dcart, and many more.
 You’ll purchase a domain name for your site and pay a monthly subscription fee to use the platform.
 Hosted ecommerce platforms typically offer a selection of free and paid templates for your store that you can subsequently customize to varying degrees.
 You must also link a payment processor so you can accept credit cards and other forms of payment at your store.
 Credit card processors then charge a fee per sale.

 Many ecommerce platforms also offer built-in integrations with your other sales channels, such as social media profiles and online marketplaces, so that all your sales are managed and tracked together in one place.
+Check out our post all about linking Shopify to Amazon or eBay accounts for a quick how-to guide.

 Once you’ve decided on a platform for building your site, the next step is to integrate with one or more dropshipping apps that help you connect supplier lists, load products to your site, and automate your ordering process.
 Oberlo is the most popular dropshipping app for Shopify users, but there are countless other options.